How to Drill Ceramic Tile

 I always placed a piece of duct tape over the spot where I want to drill.
 I then marked the hole center point on the tape, and begin to drill.
 The tape does a good job of controlling a wandering drill bit, and it offers scratch protection should the bit slide.

-Your drill bit turned red because you were drilling too fast.
+Your drill smokes and gets hot because you were drilling too fast.
 This creates enormous friction which causes rapid heat build up.
 Slow drill speeds do not create as much heat.

 IMPORTANT TIP: You can keep the drill bit cool by dipping it in a small container of fresh cutting oil every 15 - 30 seconds.
 After dipping the bit in the oil for a few seconds, wipe the bit off with an old rag to keep the tile and grout oil-free.
 You can buy this special oil at a plumbing supply house.
 Plumbers use it to keep pipe-threading dies cool.